datacarpentry/datacarpentry.github.io/_posts/2018-09-04-atmos-ocean-launch.md

 how to capture and record the provenance of the data files and figures that we produce.

 I've run the workshop twice this year
-(at the annual AMOS conference and at Woods Hole Oceanographic Institution) and have updated/improved the lesson materials based on feedback, which means I've completed the alpha stage of the Data Carpentry [lesson development cycle](https://carpentries.github.io/curriculum-development/the-lesson-life-cycle.html).
+(at the annual AMOS conference and at Woods Hole Oceanographic Institution), updating the lesson materials based on feedback each time, which means I've completed the alpha stage of the Data Carpentry [lesson development cycle](https://carpentries.github.io/curriculum-development/the-lesson-life-cycle.html).
 Before they can be adopted as the official lessons for atmosphere and ocean science,